nickitat/hsort/README.md

 ## The problem

-It is well known that all broadly used comparison-based sorting algorithms performs O(NlogN) comparisons and, consequently, O(NlogN) swaps in order to sort an array of N elements.
+It is known that the all broadly used comparison-based sorting algorithms perform O(NlogN) comparisons and, consequently, O(NlogN) swaps in order to sort an array of N elements.
 Also known that there are types which are expensive to swap (because copying them is roughly the same amount of operations as moving them).
-Consider some good old POD type we are all using as protocols structures:
+Consider some good old POD-type we are all using as protocols structure:

 ```cpp
 struct Message {